xetra11/renderay/README.md

 ```C
 void canvas_fill(Canvas* canvas, char fillSymbol)
 ```
+>######Description:
+>This function will fill the whole canvas with the given fill symbol.
+Good practice to measure the positions of rendered objects in a canvas is to give '.' as fill symbol.
+This will fill the whole canvas with dots where you can check if the object is in the wanted position i.e.
 >######Parameters:
 >*canvas* - the canvas this function should render onto
 >*fillSymbol* - the ascii character that should be rendered